railsjazz/mega_scaffold/README.md

 # Mega_Scaffold

 This is the FASTEST way how to add CRUD functionality for your models.
+Literally by just adding ONE LINE of code in `routes.rb`.

 With additional customization options it allows you to build quickly admin panels or simple controllers to output data.